compphoto/IntrinsicCompositing/README.md

   --inference_size INFERENCE_SIZE
-                        size to perform inference (default 1024) --intermediate        whether or not to save visualization of intermediate representations
+                        size to perform inference (default 1024) --intermediate        whether or not to save visualization of intermediate representations --reproduce_paper     whether or not to use code and weights from the original paper implementation

 ```
 Here is how you can run the script on a set of example composites stored in `inference/examples`: